 In conclusion, while scale production offers numerous benefits, it also has several limitations that manufacturers must be aware of.
 These limitations include limited flexibility, high initial investment, quality control challenges, environmental impact, and limited customization.
 By addressing these limitations and adopting sustainable and flexible practices, manufacturers can continue to reap the benefits of scale production while minimizing its negative impacts.

 LIMITATIONS OF THE SCALE OF PRODUCTION OR TO THE GROWTH OF

-Extent of the market: when there is a high demand for certain product of a firm, this will motivate the firm to produce more goods and expand.
+The extent of the market: when there is a high demand for a certain product of a firm, this will motivate the firm to produce more goods and expand.

 Availability of capital: the availability of adequate capital and other resources will enable a firm to expand and produce more goods, but when these resources are not available, growth and expansion are impossible.

-Falling price of the commodity: A falling price of the commodity without corresponding increase in supply definitely tends to lower the scale of production.
+The falling price of the commodity: A falling price of the commodity without a corresponding increase in supply definitely tends to lower the scale of production.

 Increased risks: it is known that the bigger a firm, the greater the level of risk and vice versa.
 In order to reduce risk the size of the firm has to be reduced.

-Need to cater for individual taste: large firms are known and associated with standardization of products, while does not meet the taste of individuals.
-The meet this, there will be limitations the scale of production.
+Need to cater for individual taste: large firms are known and associated with the standardization of products, while do not meet the taste of individuals.
+The meet this, there will be limitations to the scale of production.

-Nature of business: the nature of business is directly related to the scale production.
-When a large number of people demand for a particular commodity, it will require a large firm to handle it but when a personal services of barber for example is required, the size of the firm must be small.
+Nature of business: the nature of business is directly related to the scale of production.
+When a large number of people demand for a particular commodity, it will require a large firm to handle it but when the personal services of a barber for example is required, the size of the firm must be small.